eliza411/katacoda-doks/doks/step1.md

 But, if we define the environment we need to run this code in a `Dockerfile`, we can create an image, which is a build of not only our code, but the runtime and the dependencies our code needs to run anywhere.
-That way when we deploy, the code and everything it needs to run all travels together.
-The reproducibility problem is thus solved!
+That way, when we deploy, the code and everything it needs to run all travels together, solving the reproducibility problem.

 #### Create Dockerfile